sriram270506/DSA_Java_S2/README.md

 Workflow overview:
 1. Users/Admins login using their credentials (hashing to be implemented)
-2. Users can browse products based on product names, category, prices and place orders using the website interface
+2. Users can browse products based on product ID or category and place orders using the website interface
 3. Admins can carry out CRUD (Create, Read, Update, Delete) operations
 4. The frontend sends HTTP requests to the backend to carry out the operations
 5. The backend receives the request, processes the requests, applies business logic and interacts with the database.